 This is really important!
 Your prescription drug coverage will be provided through your insurance carrier's pharmacy benefit manager.
+The pharmacy benefit manager could be a separate prescription drug company.
+Colleagues who enroll under Aetna, Blue Cross Blue Shield of Illinois, Cigna, or UnitedHealthcare will have their pharmacy benefits managed by Express Scripts.
+All other carriers will manage their own prescription drug coverage.
 While your coverage level will determine your coverage for prescription drugs, each pharmacy benefit manager has its own rules.
 You need to make sure you're comfortable with how the insurance carrier will cover any medications you and your covered family members need.
 Get the details.
 Questions?